Health Infrastructure has built up a reputation as an innovative, collaborative and high-performing organisation.

 Her major project roles have included leading teams for Sydney Showground relocation to Homebush Bay, development of the OIympic Media Village, Nth Coast and New England schools for Building the Education Revolution, Western Sydney Hailstorm taskforce, courthouse and police station projects.

-Outside of work – active young family, living on North Coast and a patrolling member of local surf lifesaving club.
+Outside of work Rebecca has an active young family, lives on the North Coast and is a patrolling member of local surf lifesaving club.

 With an extensive background in the development of projects across Government and Private sectors, Troy builds and leads collaborative teams dedicated to achieving outstanding project outcomes.
 With a diverse range of skills applicable to the design, development and delivery of complex projects, he has a wide-ranging experience across multiple built forms including education, commercial, industrial and residential sectors.